cnchapman/quantuxbook/code/ChapmanRodden-maxdiff-code.txt

 # how well does the "count" estimate match the true part worths?
 cor(md.ests$Defined, md.ests$Counts)

 ### QUALTRICS DATA SETUP
 #
 # this section converts the data above to a Qualtrics-formatted CSV
+# this code might be useful for you if:
+#   1. you have MaxDiff data from Qualtrics whose headers are messed up due to editing
+#   2. you want to create Qualtrics-like data for some other reason (such as a demo, like here)
+# note that it is purely experimental
 #

 # make Qualtrics header rows for CSV data set
 #
 # first row:  ITEM NAMES